permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 }
 ```

-The most common complaint that you will hear about using `anytype` in this way
-is that it is not immediately clear to a reader what can be passed as the
-`handler` parameter of `poll`.
-A library user would need to read the function body, track down the
-return type of `Server.receive`, and then find the definition of
-`Server.Event`.

-With a bit of documentation, however, duck-typing can certainly
-be a viable option.

 ## Option 2: use explicit function parameters

-An easy way to provide clarity is to simply not rely on duck-typing.
+One way to provide clarity is to use `anytype` but never rely on duck typing.
-Everywhere you would have relied on th existence of a type declaration,
+Everytime you would have relied on the existence of a type declaration,
-instead require the caller to pass an additional parameter.
+instead require the caller to pass an additional comptime parameter.

 ```Zig
 // ...